Special Undergraduate Research Programs

 Behavioral Neuroscience Concentration

-The Behavioral Neuroscience Concentration within psychology provides interdisciplinary training for students preparing for academic or professional careers in areas related to neuroscience.
+The within psychology provides interdisciplinary training for students preparing for academic or professional careers in areas related to neuroscience.
 The concentration brings together students from psychology and biology in a set of core courses and offers mentored research experience in faculty laboratories, opportunities for student research presentations and talks by distinguished visiting neuro-scientists.
 The neuroscience concentration is a particularly good option for students who plan to do graduate study in neuroscience or neuroscience-related fields or attend medical school for neurology, neurosurgery, or psychiatry specialties.
 Students in the Behavioral Neuroscience Concentration will complete a research project, will be enrolled in the Department Honors Program and will graduate with Departmental Honors.
 Admission is by application at the end of sophomore year.
 A list of recommended laboratories can be downloaded here.